 The small size also sets clear limits.
 For example, when treating the hamstrings, you sit more next to than on the roller.
 However, the smaller diameter has an enormous advantage: the contact surface is smaller, which means that the roller works deep into the tissue – the pain is accordingly a little higher.
 This small fascia roller is an ideal addition to a large massage roller.

 The booster turns a Blackroll foam roller into a vibration massage tool.
 It is put into the typical Blackroll hole in the roll.
 The promoter is available as a set with the Blackroll Standard or Slim.

-According to the manufacturer, muscle tension and fasciae adhesions are effectively released with its high-frequency vibrations so that the muscles regenerate significantly faster.
+According to the manufacturer, muscle tension and fasciae adhesions are effectively released with high-frequency vibrations so that the muscles regenerate significantly faster.